Report card: Bob Condotta grades the Seahawks’ Week 11 win vs. the Arizona Cardinals

 Tight end

-The worst news here was a foot injury to veteran Greg Olsen that appeared serious.
+The tight ends came up big on Seattle’s final offensive series with Will Dissly getting a 10-yard catch early on and then Jacob Hollister a third-down reception to the Arizona 15 on a night when the tight ends as a group had five catches for 44 yards.

-Jacob Hollister had a big play to convert a third down on Seattle’s final possession and the tight ends as a group had five catches for 44 yards.
+The bad was a fascia injury to veteran Greg Olsen that could be serious.

 Grade: B